-There was none of today’s faux friendship: “My name is Kevin and I’ll be looking after you this evening.”
-And a waiter of the old school would never say “perfect” when you ordered the kale salad.
-(Kale salad can never be perfect).
+There was none of today’s faux friendship: “My name is Kevin and I’ll be looking after you this evening."
+And a waiter of the old school would never say "perfect" when you ordered the kale salad (kale salad can ne'er be perfect).

 Few people leave high school today with the ambition to become a waiter.
 The lack of enthusiasm for the job is probably matched only by the appeal of being a portable toilet cleaner at a music festival.

 Some servers seem to be working survivor jobs waiting for a call from their agent about a juicy part in a revival of Les Miserables.
 Others are carrying hash from the kitchen to the table to finance their post-secondary education.